Black hole (networking)

-In networking, a black hole refers to a place in the network where incoming or outgoing traffic is silently discarded (or "dropped"), without informing the source that the data did not reach its intended recipient.
+In networking, a black hole refers to a place in the network where incoming or outgoing traffic is discarded (or "dropped" or sinkholed) without informing the source that the data did not reach its intended recipient.

-When examining the topology of the network, the black holes themselves are invisible, and can only be detected by monitoring the lost traffic; hence the name as astronomical Black holes cannot be directly observed.
+When examining the topology of the network, the black holes themselves are invisible, and can only be detected by monitoring the lost traffic.

-Dead addresses
+The name is presumed to have originated from the astronomical body called a black hole - an astronomical body so dense that its gravity prevents anything from escaping, even light.

+Addresses

-The most common form of black hole is simply an IP address that specifies a host machine that is not running or an address to which no host has been assigned.
+A black hole IP address specifies a host machine that is not running or an address to which no host has been assigned.

 Even though TCP/IP provides a means of communicating the delivery failure back to the sender via ICMP, traffic destined for such addresses is often just dropped.

-Note that a dead address will be undetectable only to protocols that are both connectionless and unreliable (e.g., UDP).
-Connection-oriented or reliable protocols (TCP, RUDP) will either fail to connect to a dead address or will fail to receive expected acknowledgements.
+Blackholed addresses are undetectable only to protocols that are both connectionless and unreliable (e.g., UDP).
+Connection-oriented or reliable protocols (TCP, RUDP) will either fail to connect to a blackholed address or will fail to receive expected acknowledgements.